ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_zimbra/guide.en-ie.md

 >>
 >> **General Calendar Settings**
 >>
->> - **Default schedule** : Set the default calendar used when you create an event in your calendars.
+>> - **Default schedule**: Set the default calendar used when you create an event in your calendars.
->> - **Start of week** : The day that appears first in your calendar grid.
+>> - **Start of week**: The day that appears first in your calendar grid.
->> - **Start of day** : the time that appears at the top of the displayed time range.
+>> - **Start of day**: The time that appears at the top of the displayed time range.
->> - **End of day** : the time that appears at the bottom of the displayed time range.
+>> - **End of day**: The time that appears at the bottom of the displayed time range.
 >> - **Workday Time Zone** used for your calendars.
->> - **When creating or editing events** : Display time zones for start and end times.
+>> - **When creating or editing events**: Display time zones for start and end times.
->> - **Sharing** : `Enable delegation for CALDav clients`.
+>> - **Sharing**: `Enable delegation for CALDav clients`.
 This option allows you to manage your calendars through software that supports the CALdav protocol.
->> - **Declined Events** : Display an event in the calendar, even if it has been denied.
+>> - **Declined Events**: Display an event in the calendar, even if it has been denied.
 >>
 >> **Event reminders**
 >>
->> - **Send reminders via email to** : Send reminders of events to an email address.
+>> - **Send reminders via email to**: Send reminders of events to an email address.
->> - **Show browser notifications** : receive notifications from your web browser regarding your events.
+>> - **Show browser notifications**: Receive notifications from your web browser regarding your events.
->> - **Default callback time** : Default callback time applied when you enable it on an event.
+>> - **Default callback time**: Default callback time applied when you enable it on an event.
->> - **Show reminders for overdue events** : Continue sending reminders after an event.
+>> - **Show reminders for overdue events**: Continue sending reminders after an event.
 >>
 >> **Free Busy Permission**
 >>
->> - **Permission for** : This setting only applies to the availability status linked to your email address calendars.
+>> - **Permission for**: This setting only applies to the availability status linked to your email address calendars.
 This means that you can share your "Busy" or "Available" status with other email addresses.

 ### Contacts <a name="contacts"></a>